You’ve Probably Never Heard of This DOJ Division, but It’s Key to Rebuilding Our Environmental Policy

 The AAG will also be critical to the Biden administration’s efforts to address environmental justice and climate change.
 To be effective, the next AAG of the division will need to know how to get good cases — the kind of cases that make good law — referred to ENRD by the relevant agency.
 They will need to know how to effectively manage investigations.
 Most of all, they will need to know how to win cases and create positive precedent through court rulings.

 President-elect Biden put an important marker down when he named former senator and Secretary of State John Kerry the Special Presidential Envoy for Climate and former EPA administrator Gina McCarthy to lead the new White House Office of Climate Policy.
 He has also said that the U.S. will rejoin the Paris Climate Accords, and he has continued to promise that combating climate change will be a central goal of his administration.
-President-elect Biden is continuing to name nominees for key positions, such as Deb Haaland for Secretary of the Interior and Michael Regan for Administrator of the EPA.
-Now that he has named the Attorney General, Earthjustice will be watching carefully to see who he picks for the AAG of ENRD.
-We look forward to working with that person, in and out of court.
+Nominees for key positions have been confirmed, such as Deb Haaland for Secretary of the Interior, Michael Regan for Administrator of the EPA, and Merrick Garland for Attorney General.
+Now, we look forward to Kim's confirmation and the opportunity to work with him, in and out of court.